Skip to main content

 kubectl get ingress -n argocd

-# Check service
+# Get service URLs

 Applications Not Syncing